 - Open Script - Displays a file dialog box for loading an 010 Editor Script file (usually with file extension ".1sc").

 - Edit Script - If a script has been associated with the current file, the script is opened in the application for editing.
 If no script is associated with the current file, the last accessed script will be opened and if no script has been opened you will be asked to create a new script or open an existing script.
-Scripts can be associated with the current file by using the Run Script or the Run on File section of the File Bar above each editor.
+Scripts can be associated with the current file by using the Run Script menu option or the Run button in the top-right corner of the Script editor.
 See Running Templates and Scripts for more information.

 - Run Script - If the currently selected file is not a script, clicking the 'Run Script' menu option will run any script that is associated with the current file.
 If the current file is a script then clicking this option will execute the script on the selected file.
 See Running Templates and Scripts for more information.
 If a script modifies a file, the 'Edit > Undo' menu option will undo any changes.
 Note that other editing operations can be performed while a long Script is running.